-Referring a child or young person to AWW Ltd
+Refer a child or young person to AWW Ltd

-Without exception this is never a journey a child or young person will go on alone, and AWW Ltd will be alongside them every step of the way.
+When you refer a child, without exception this is never a journey a child or young person will go on alone, and AWW Ltd will be alongside them every step of the way.
 AWW has a dedicated referral manager who will receive initial enquiries, whether this be through a placement framework or a bespoke placement enquiry.

 - Current placements and their stability

 - General risk and challenges the child or young person may present

 - The child or young person’s background and history

 - The child’s aspirations, wishes and views

 In cases where children at risk have heightened risks or vulnerabilities, the manager will discuss and consider this with senior managers who have extensive experience and knowledge in specialist areas such as CSE, Positive Behavior Support or Additional Emotional Wellbeing Needs.
 We take this approach to ensure that the young person benefits from a well thought through initial plan that identifies how we can best meet the young person’s identified needs.

 We have a wide range of skills and experience within our teams, which gives us the flexibility to create a team around a child which is matched in terms of gender, personality, skills, experience and background.

 When we have reviewed previous situations for the child or young person we will identify key indicators that have created successes or positives in their lives.
 We would typically explore this in initial placement planning to try to create initial positivity, whilst exploring previous experiences that maybe didn’t go as well would have been wished.
 We do this to ensure that children in our services do not suffer from further placement breakdown, which we are proud to report is exceptionally rare.